-Whether postoperative diabetic macular edema (PME) can be prevented postoperatively in stable patients having no macular edema with the help of intravitreal bevacizumab injection or not; was evaluated by Cheema and colleagues.21 Two random groups of forty patients in each group were created from patients having steady pre-proliferative, significant visual lenticular opacity and no substantial ME, who were administered bevacizumab injection at the end of cataract surgery.
+Whether postoperative diabetic macular edema (PME) can be prevented postoperatively in stable patients having no macular edema with the help of intravitreal bevacizumab injection or not; was evaluated by Cheema and colleagues.
+Two random groups of forty patients in each group were created from patients having steady pre-proliferative, significant visual lenticular opacity and no substantial ME, who were administered bevacizumab injection at the end of cataract surgery.
 Preoperative macular volume, central subfield foveal thickness and best corrected visual acuities were measured with the help OCT and then postoperative week 1& 3 and at 6 months.
 PME was explained clinically significant where central subfield thickness increase >60μm in comparison with the baseline was observed.
-A significantly high increase was seen in sham group in terms of thickness of subfield at week 1 and one month post-operative from the baseline data while at six months of innervation best-corrected visual acuities outcome was very poor.
+A significantly high increase was seen in sham group in terms of thickness of subfield at week 1 and one month post-operative from the baseline.

 Comprised of two parallel groups, an open label randomized interventional control study in patients who had pre-proliferative diabetic retinopathy and in which macular edema had not been performed.
 In this study, sixty patients were included who had 60 eyes to be studied and two random groups were made.
-One group was given standard phacoemulsification without any intravitreal intervention of bevacizumab injection while it was administered in second group.
+One group was given standard phacoemulsification without any intravitreal intervention of bevacizumab injection.
 After two months of cataract surgery, best corrected visual acuity was recorded for comparison with the base figures and OCT was used to measure central macular thickness (CMT).
-Controls group had mean age of 55.2 \pm 9.66 years while it was 56.47 \pm 9.13 years in bevacizumab group; however patients age was between 40-75 years.
+Controls group had mean age of 55.2 ± 9.66 years while it was 56.47 ± 9.13 years in bevacizumab group; however patients age was between 40-75 years.
 Post-operative visual acuity was 6/6 in patients of bevacizumab group with the exception of one eye where it was 6/12 owing to CSME and it appeared on OCT in the shape of increased macular thickness.
-However, BCVA was observed in 10 patients as 6/12 or even low and it was witnessed on OCT as decreased macular thickness.
-22
+However, BCVA was observed in 10 patients as 6/12 or even low in control group.22